Commercial Vehicle Group, Inc. (CVGI) CEO Patrick Miller on Q4 2019 Results - Earnings Call Transcript

 From a sales and engineering standpoint, we have made pretty dramatic changes in particular in the electrical arena.
 And that's in both parts of that business on the electrical -- electronics side, as well as in the interior trim and injection molding chemical based process side of things.

 And for the most part, we implemented a new organic growth process across that segment.
 That included analyzing and revamping how we go about reacting to new customers.
-Overtime, as you have six or seven large customers with similar characteristics and needs and requirements, our systems have adapted to their systems.
+Over time, as you have six or seven large customers with similar characteristics and needs and requirements, our systems have adapted to their systems.
 And as we try to bring in new customers and approach new segments, we have to be more flexible in how our front-end systems work.

 And so, we have been moving through the process really since the fall to modify those processes to be more open, more flexible and faster responding to be able to quote new business and take on things that don't fit neatly into the processes that we have.